Baiuvarii: Genetics

+An archaeogenetic study published in 2026 in Nature examined demographic changes in southern Germany during the transition from Late Antiquity to the Early Middle Ages, particularly between the early 5th and late 7th centuries.
+In Bavaria, important new data came from sites including the burial grounds at Altheim near Landshut and Weilheim in Upper Bavaria.
+The study found evidence that migration into the region had already occurred under Roman rule, including people with ancestry associated with Northern Europe, Roman Southeastern Europe and Central Italy.
+British ancestry was also detected, while eastern European and steppe-related ancestry was generally minor.
+Between about 470 and 620, "interactions between the founding groups with northern ancestry and later arrivals from Roman provincial communities produced high genetic diversity and population substructure".
+As intermarriage continued, these distinctions diminished.
+The results are consistent with migration mainly by individuals, families and small groups rather than the wholesale movement of entire populations.
+After the collapse of Roman political and economic structures, people descended from Roman provincial populations also appear to have moved from towns and military centres into rural areas.
+At Altheim, people of different ancestry intermarried rapidly, and grave goods show little systematic distinction between ancestry groups, suggesting that genetic ancestry was not closely associated with social or cultural identity.
+By the early 7th century, admixture had produced a population genetically similar to modern Central Europeans, including southern Germans.
+The authors also suggest that networks associated with northern ancestry may have helped early Germanic dialects spread through southern Germany and contributed to the emergence of pre-literary Old High German as the dominant vernacular.

 Origin myth

 A medieval origin story exists for the Baiuvarii, the Annolied written in the 11th century, says that the Bavarian tribe came long ago from Armenia, "where Noah came out of the ark".
 The leaders of the Bavarian army are said to have been Duke Boimunt and his brother Ingram.
 The story was also reflected in the Song of Roland, which mentions a Bavarian duke Naimes.
 Also the epic Karl written by "Der Stricker" says that Naymes, the Bavarian duke, was born in "Ormenîe".

 These origin-legends stem from learned medieval conceptions.

 Law code

 A collection of Bavarian tribal laws was compiled in the 8th century.
 This document is known as Lex Baiuvariorum.
 Elements of it possibly date back to the 6th century.
 It is very similar to Lex Thuringorum, which was the legal code of the Thuringi, with whom the Baiuvarii had close relations.

 Christianity

 By the 8th century, many Baiuvarii had converted to Christianity.